Josefinekihlstrom/Plant-Memory/README.md

 to beat that last round time.

 ## Features
-The game page is sectioned into two columns.
+The page is sectioned into two columns.
 In the right column the actual memory game is based and in the left column the logo and menu section with some other main key features are placed.

 1. **Memory game section**